-- Bootstrap comes with a few styles…that can help you format code.…Now most of these are going to be style implementations…of existing html tags.…Let say that we wanted to show…this em word right here as code.…I'm going to cut that out and add the code tag…and I'll paste that in there.…And you can see that it shows up as red text…with a pink background.…It really makes it stand out from the rest of the page.…Now just remember that if you do want to use…html code in here, you're going to have to escape…the angled brackets.…
+- [Instructor] Bootstrap comes with a few styles…that can help you format code.…Now, most of these are going to be…style implementations of existing HTML tags.…Let's say that we wanted to show…this EM word right here as code.…I'm going to cut that out and add the code tag…and I'll paste that in there.…And you can see that it shows up…as red text with a pink background.…It really makes it stand out from the rest of the page.…Now, just remember that if you do want…to use HTML code in here,…you're going to have to escape the angle brackets.…

-So you would have to do…<…and then > here.…And if we save it, you can see that it looks…like html text.…To highlight control key combinations,…we can use the keyboard tag.…Let's go ahead and modify these,…and we're going to use the keyboard tag.…So I'll take that, Ctrl + C and paste it in here.…And you can see that it looks like text inside a box…with rounded edges and white text,…which I think looks really nice and makes it stand out.…
+So, you would have to do & < ; and then & > ; here.…And if we save it, you can see that…it looks like HTML text.…To highlight control key combinations,…we can use the keyboard tag.…So, go ahead and modify these…and they're going to use the keyboard tag.…So, I'll take that control C and paste it in here…and you can see that it looks like text inside a box…with rounded edges and white text,…which I think looks really nice and makes it stand out.…

 - Understanding containers

 - Using the 12-column grid to create a responsive webpage layout

 - Creating dropdown menus and buttons